-This summary is based upon the current provisions of the Tax Act and the regulations thereunder (the "Regulations"), all specific proposals to amend the Tax Act or such Regulations publicly announced by the federal Minister of Finance (Canada) (the "Minister of Finance") prior to the date hereof (the "Proposals") and the Bank's understanding of the current administrative policies and assessing practices of the CRA published in writing by it.
-This summary assumes that the Proposals will be enacted as currently proposed, but no assurance can be given that this will be the case.
-This summary is not exhaustive of all possible Canadian federal income tax considerations and, except for the Proposals, this summary does not take into account or anticipate any changes in the law or the administrative policies or assessing practices of the CRA, whether by judicial, regulatory, governmental or legislative action, nor does it take into account tax laws of any province or territory of Canada, or of any jurisdiction outside Canada.
+This summary is based upon the current provisions of the Tax Act and the regulations thereunder (the "Regulations"), all specific proposals to amend the Tax Act or such Regulations publicly announced by the Minister of Finance (Canada) (the "Minister of Finance") prior to the date hereof (the "Proposed Amendments") including the proposals contained in the Federal Budget tabled in the House of Commons on April 16, 2024 (the "Budget") and the Bank's understanding of the current administrative policies and assessing practices of the CRA published in writing by it.
+This summary assumes that the Proposed Amendments will be enacted as currently proposed, but no assurance can be given that this will be the case.
+This summary is not exhaustive of all possible Canadian federal income tax considerations and, except for the Proposed Amendments, this summary does not take into account or anticipate any changes in the law or the administrative policies or assessing practices of the CRA, whether by judicial, regulatory, governmental or legislative action, nor does it take into account tax laws of any province or territory of Canada, or of any jurisdiction outside Canada.